+The scheme $\underline{G}^{\prime}$ is then an (possibly non-smooth) affine group scheme over $A$ with the smooth generic fiber $\mathrm{U}(V, h)$.
+Then by Proposition 3.7 in \cite{GY}, there exists a unique smooth integral model, denoted by $\underline{G}$, with the generic fiber $\mathrm{U}(V, h)$, characterized by

 for any \'etale $A$-algebra $R$.
-Notice that $\underline{G}$ is uniquely determined with these properties by Proposition 3.7 in \cite{GY}.
+Note that every \'etale $A$-algebra is a finite product of finite unramified extensions of $A$.
+This section, Section 4 and Appendix A are devoted to gaining an explicit knowledge of the smooth integral model $\underline{G}$ in \textit{Case 1}, which will be used in Section 5 to compute the local density of $(L, h)$ (again, in \textit{Case 1}).
 For a detailed exposition of the relation between the local density of $(L, h)$ and $\underline{G}$, see Section 3 of \cite{GY}.